 Numerous targets are drill ready on the HOAM Project and a detailed helimag program is proposed for additional regional geophysical anomalies in order to finalize the drill priority list.
 Completion of further work programs is contingent on the raising of funds and potential supply chain disruptions and additional related costs arising from the COVID-19 pandemic, particularly on planning and work in the Northwest Territories.

-Actual exploration costs on the HOAM Project for the three months and the year ended October 31, 2024 were \$12,661 and \$51,430 respectively (2023 - \$4,500 and \$18,630 respectively).
+Actual exploration costs on the HOAM Project for the three months ended January 31, 2025 were \$NIL (2024 - \$15,095).

 The Seahorse Project